 17.5 Investment management - Identify all investment advisors, investment managers, broker/dealers, including individuals that have the authority to make investment decisions on behalf of the reporting entity.
-For assets that are managed internally by employees of the reporting entity, note as such. ["...that have access to the investment accounts", "...handle securities"]
+This includes both primary and sub-advisors.
+For assets that are managed internally by employees of the reporting entity, note as such.

-1 2
+1 2 3 4

 Name of Firm or Individual Affiliation

-PARK NATIONAL BANK.....
-U
+PARK NATIONAL BANK U

-MERRILL LYNCH.....
-U
+MERRILL LYNCH U

-DOUGLAS FREEMAN.....
-U

-ANDREW DIX.....
-U
+ANDREW DIX U

-DAVID TRAUTMAN.....
-U
+DAVID TRAUTMAN U

+KURT HARDEN A

-17.5097 For those firms/individuals listed in the table for Question 17.5, do any firms/individuals unaffiliated with the reporting entity (i.e., designated with a "U") manage more than 10% of the reporting entity's invested assets?
-YES 17.5098 For firms/individuals unaffiliated with the reporting entity (i.e., designated with a "U") listed in the table for Question 17.5, does the total assets under management aggregate to more than 50% of the reporting entity's invested assets?
-NO
+17.5097 For those firms/individuals listed in the table for Question 17.5, do any firms/individuals unaffiliated with the reporting entity (i.e., designated with a "U") manage more than 10% of the reporting entity's invested assets?.....
+YES.....

+17.5098 For firms/individuals unaffiliated with the reporting entity (i.e., designated with a "U") listed in the table for Question 17.5, does the total assets under management aggregate to more than 50% of the reporting entity's invested assets?.....
+NO.....